Priyankajishnu/enlightenplus/README.md

   2.npm install

-# to run the project
+# To run the project
   1.npm start

-# to fetch API
+# To fetch API
   npm i axios

-# for routing
+# For Routing
   npm i react-router-dom

-# for animation
+# For Animation
   react-animated-css

-# also material UI and bootstrap is used
+# Material UI and Bootstrap is also used

 # Getting Started with Create React App